blopker/alic/README.md

 ## Release

-To release a new version of Alic, follow these steps:
+To release a new version of Alic:

-1. Update the version in `tauri.conf.json`.
+1. Update `CHANGELOG.md` and commit.
-1. Update `CHANGELOG.md`.
+2. Run `make release`.
-1. Commit the changes, but do not push.
+3. When prompted, press Enter to accept the suggested patch version bump, or enter a custom version (e.g., `2.5.0` for minor, `3.0.0` for major).

-1. Run `make release`.
+The release script automatically updates the version in `tauri.conf.json` and `Cargo.toml`, commits the change, and pushes to the release branch.

 ## License